-Each residence hall is equipped with coin-operated laundry facilities.
+Each residence hall is equipped with laundry facilities.
+Students can scan the QR code on the machine for instructions on how to use the CSC Go laundry app.
 Please keep this area free of bottles and boxes and be prompt in picking up clothing.
 To avoid disturbing others, please finish laundry prior to 12:00 midnight.